 Simplify the switch with this zero waste cleaning kit!
 Perfect for a housewarming gift, too.

-3. Dishwasher detergent
+3. Zero waste dishwasher detergent

 Personally, we switched from cheaper eco-friendly powdered tabs and had to supplement them with a drying agent, liquid detergent, AND a detergent booster.
 So, we decided to spend slightly more to try Dropps dishwasher tablets.